Sunshine Coast Cycling Club

 SCCC uses EntryBoss to manage race registration.
 You can check if an event is open for registration at anytime by visiting the EntryBoss website, but we will upload links on the SCCC Facebook page and the Calendar/Results page preceding the event.

-EntryBoss will automatically select your grade.
+EntryBoss may automatically select your grade.
 You can request a different grade, which will be assessed by the Handicapper.

 Cost of Entry